AngoraFuzzer/libdft64/README.md

 Pin3.x support for libdft 32bit.

+It can be compiled successfully now.

-Warning: It is not works and documented now.
+Warning: I have not tested and documented now.

 I implemented it for supporting Angora, but it is outdated and not suits for current version Angora.

 ## Docker
 ```
 docker build -t libdft ./
-docker run  -v ${PWD}:/pin_src -it --rm libdft /bin/bash
+docker run  -v /path-to-dir:/data -it --rm libdft /bin/bash
 ```

 ---------------------------